 The following is a collection of some of the most frequently asked questions about wire strippers.
 If consumers still have queries after reading through it, they may want to contact a wire stripper’s manufacturer and speak with a customer service representative.

 Q. What is the easiest way to strip wire fast?

 Using an automatic, self-adjusting wire stripper, such as our upgrade pick, the Knipex Tools wire strippers, is by far the best way to strip wires quickly.

 Q. What is the easiest way to remove copper from wire?

 The easiest way to strip copper from a wire jacket is to use a utility knife and slice the jacket down the length of the wire.
 Be sure to place the wire on a tabletop and keep your free hand safely behind the knife.

 Q. Can wire strippers crimp terminal connectors onto wires?

 Some strippers certainly can crimp terminal connectors onto wire.
 Some linesman-style pliers and wire strippers have built-in crimping grooves that create strong and secure connections on cable ends.

 Scrap yards have two prices: dirty and clean.
-Dirty copper wire includes wire with its jacket, wire nuts, outlets, or anything that the scrapper has to remove before recycling the copper.
+Dirty copper wire includes wire with its jacket, nuts, outlets, or anything the scrapper must remove before recycling the copper.
 Clean prices are higher, so it can be worth your time to strip the copper out of the jacket before turning it in.